-- Start with students drawing a picture of themselves and their shadow. - Bring students together to share their drawings. - Ask students to think about what they know about shadows, when and where have they seen them, whether they know how shadows are made. - Direct them to use their thinking and their drawings to talk to their partner.
+- Start with students drawing a picture of themselves and their shadow. - Bring students together to share their drawings. - Ask students to think about what they know about shadows, when and where have they seen them, whether they know how shadows are made. - Direct them to use their thinking and their drawings and to talk to their partner.
 Tell them to listen carefully to each other to check if their partner has the same or different ideas and experiences. - Reinforce that, in science, sharing and collaborating is very important and that real collaboration starts with being able to listen to what somebody else has to say. - Select a few students to share.
 Ask if anybody else can add to what has already been said.
-The role of the sun will probably be identified. - Ask the students to look at their drawings and to draw where they think the sun would be in the sky when the shadow was made. - Collect drawings and display on wall as 'What I Know Now'. - Before and after drawings: leave room next to the first drawing to place second drawing, which will be completed at the end of the investigations.
+The role of the sun will probably be identified. - Ask the students to look at their drawings and to draw where they think the sun would be in the sky when the shadow was made. - Collect drawings and display on wall as "What I Know Now". - Leave room next to the drawing for drawings completed at the end of the investigation.
+It is important with young students to be explicit about the link between current understanding and how investigating in science adds to this.